 At present, the primary source of financing for development comes from Private Equity, followed by Impact Investments, which are growing at a rate of $12 billion dollars per year (currently a $50 billion dollar sector).
 Private Equity firms focus on the financial return, while Impact Investing seeks to target specific social and environmental results in addition to financial profit.
-Erick Rajanonary, CEO of Guanomad, was the only panelist from the investee side of the equation, working in sustainable agriculture to create organic fertilizers from bat droppings in Madagascar.
+Erick Rajaonary, CEO of Guanomad, was the only panelist from the investee side of the equation, working in sustainable agriculture to create organic fertilizers from bat droppings in Madagascar.
 Founded in 2006, Guanomad now exports its six product lines all over the globe, with a third of exports going to the United States.

-Today, 40% of the firm is owned by a South African Private Equity firm, but Rajanonary reiterated the importance of development and investment driven by local resources and capacities.
+Today, 40% of the firm is owned by a South African Private Equity firm, but Rajaonary reiterated the importance of development and investment driven by local resources and capacities.
 Through the infusion of outside investment and technical assistance, Guanomad has become a viable investment opportunity for its capital providers, while at the same time driving social, economic, and environmental change in Madagascar.
 The enterprise has remained focused on continuously developing its product lines and its international markets while also addressing the larger concerns of Malagasy society such as food security, organic farming, rural development and environmental protection.
-Rajnonary also plays an active role in community development through education, professional training, healthcare and social empowerment of people.
+Rajaonary also plays an active role in community development through education, professional training, healthcare and social empowerment of people.